Log Home Pictures

 Quality log homes begin with the wood species.
 There are no cabin grade logs in our homes.
 Instead you only find Premium logs that meet or exceed the TPI grade stamping requirements.
 Especially for handcrafted log homes or those being shipped over seas we include the TPI first premium stamping.
 This insures that an independent party visits the yard and inspects the logs to be used for your specific house.
 In the close up log home photos you will see thick logs which are free of bug holes, twists, excessive knot holes, and wide checks.

 When looking for specific features in a log home plan it very helpful to see the home actually built.
 Floor plans are provided for multiple homes featured here on Cowboy Log Homes.
 Also when an owner desires to add a feature to an existing plan, what better detail can be obtained than seeing the log prow, log archway, post and beam gazebo, or vaulted ceiling than through photos (other than visiting multiple homes in person).
 Photos give the opportunity to feel like you are there in person– without the cost of a plane ticket!
+Also be sure to look at our VIDEOS page to see the Bear Creek handcrafted log home plan built from start to finish.

 So when shopping for a cabin, be sure to take time to look at the log home pictures provided.
 Compare the features of the homes, the diameter of the logs used, wood species available, and log home styles.
 No two companies are the same, but a discerning eye can tell which are simply pretty homes and those that are built with the “WOW” factor in mind.